ArgKG/2021/index.md

 <b>Papers:</b>

-Format and length: Papers should be restricted to 10 single-column pages, excluding references.
+Papers should be restricted to 10 single-column pages, excluding references.
 Appendices should be put after references and submitted in one PDF document.
 We also encourage authors to upload their code and data (<=100 Mb) as part of their supplementary material in order to help reviewers assess the quality of the work.
 Like submissions, supplementary material must be anonymized.
-All submissions must be formatted with LaTeX using the akbc LaTeX source: akbc-latex.zip.
-Further details can be found on the AKBC Submission site: https://www.akbc.ws/2021/submission.

 Archival/Nonarchival papers:  Authors of accepted papers will have the option for their paper to be archival (with full text in AKBC Proceedings) or non-archival (listed in AKBC Conference schedule, with full text in OpenReview, and the flexibility to also submit elsewhere).
 For more on non-archival proceedings, this <a href="https://academia.stackexchange.com/questions/138797/what-exactly-is-a-non-Archival-venue-and-workshop-with-proceedings">post</a> might be helpful.